StanfordSpezi/SpeziChat/Sources/SpeziChat/SpeziChat.docc/SpeziChat.md

 }
 ```

-> Tip: You can learn more about a [`Component` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component).
+> Tip: You can learn more about a [`Module` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module).

 ## Example